Interventional cardiology services correct problems with your heart.

 Emergency Heart Attack Care

-The Code STEMI program is set into motion when a call is made to EMS for a patient suffering a heart attack.
-The patient, who could be at home, somewhere in the community, or at one of the partner hospitals, is picked up and transported by ambulance to the regional cardiac centre at SHN’s Centenary hospital.
-At the cardiac centre, the patient will be brought directly to one of the catheterization labs for an emergency coronary angioplasty to unblock the artery that is causing the heart attack.
-All of this is done within a crucial 90-minute target window.
+This service is set into motion when an emergency call is made for a patient suffering a heart attack.
+The patient will be picked up and taken by ambulance to the regional cardiac centre at SHN’s Centenary Hospital, where they will be brought directly to the catheterization labs for an emergency coronary angioplasty to unblock the artery causing the heart attack.
+This is all done within a crucial 90-minute target window.

-Following the emergency procedure, the patient is initially cared for in the Coronary Care Unit (CCU) and then sent home or for further recovery to the hospital closer to where the patient lives.
+Following the emergency procedure, the patient is initially cared for in the coronary care unit (CCU) at Centenary, and then sent home or to the hospital closer to where the patient lives for further recovery.